 Horn of Africa Conservation: This center helps raise awareness and support for the wildlife of the Horn of Africa - through cooperative ex situ conservation, research and education programs for species such as the Grevy's zebra, mountain nyala, Speke's gazelle, hirola, African elephant and Ethiopian wolf.

-Lemurs in Madagascar: This center studies the health and genetics of endangered lemurs, and involves local students and rangers in managing and protecting lemur populations in the park and reserve created to protect these animals.
+Madagascar: This center studies the health and genetics of endangered lemurs, and involves local students and rangers in managing and protecting lemur populations in the park and reserve created to protect these animals.

 Horned Guans in Mexico and Guatemala: This center studies the habits of the horned guan to develop a recovery plan for this endangered bird, and engages local communities in conservation by offering instruction on how to farm in more habitat-friendly ways.